: Alert :

 FAQs

-Each of our regions has a setting team of 4 to 16 setters.
-Above you can see our head setter and we’re working on getting the rest of the team to feature here.
-If you see your head setter please say “hi” and introduce yourself.
+Each of our regions has a designated setting team.
+Above you can see pictures of our setters.
+If you see any of them around the gyms please say “hi” and introduce yourself.

 We post our route setting schedule every two weeks.
 The goal with the setting schedule is to communicate where our team will be setting so you know which zones will be closed and where to look for your new climbs.